sap-linuxlab/community.sap_install/quick_start_howtos/secure-your-passwords.md

 Ansible vault provides an easy way to comply with security requirements to encrypt secret information.
 The following describes a basic scenario.

-## Encrypt a secret string to be used as variable
+## Encrypt a secret string to be used in a variable
 *Supported since ansible 2.3.*

 By temporarily writing the password into a text file you avoid the secret to show up in your command history.